Shehan303/Comercial-Web-BabyMine/README.md

-# Baby Care Mobile Application
+# Baby Mine Mobile Application

 ## 📌 Overview
-The **Baby Care Mobile Application** is a comprehensive digital parenting assistant designed to support expectant mothers and parents of newborns up to 4 years old.
+The **Baby Mine Mobile Application** is a comprehensive digital parenting assistant designed to support expectant mothers and parents of newborns up to 4 years old.
 The app provides features like health monitoring, emergency assistance, reminders, nanny supervision, and entertainment for babies.
 It also includes a **marketplace** for essential baby products and offers **freemium** and **premium** services for monetization.

 ![Business-Facebook-Cover-04](https://github.com/user-attachments/assets/3cc8313f-9fb2-445e-880f-3dd4d4b764d7)